The all-in-one platform for managing multi-asset portfolios

 The roundup highlights companies supporting the core functions of data aggregation, day-to-day management, and reporting.
 Many family offices refer to the Forbes shortlist of providers as an invaluable resource when choosing a technology partner.

-Discover how a London-based multi-family office upgraded from an Excel-based ledger system to Sesame, saving days each month on data consolidation and reporting that could be reallocated to business growth initiatives.
+Discover how a London-based family office replaced an Excel-based ledger system with Landytech’s Sesame One, a consolidated investment reporting platform designed for family offices, saving days each month on data consolidation and reporting.

 Read more